-World’s Largest Pirate TV Streaming Network in Europe Busted
+World’s Largest Pirate TV Streaming Network In Europe Busted

-Italian police announced that they’ve helped to “smash” the largest pirate television streaming service in the world.
+Italian police announced that they have helped “smash” the largest pirate television streaming service in the world.
 The illegal service — known as Xtream Codes — had over 5 million paying customers in Italy alone, Italian news outlet The Local reported earlier today.

-The police force coordinated their efforts internationally, teaming up with authorities from the Netherlands, Greece, France, Bulgaria and Germany all conducting raids orchestrated by Eurojust, the European Union’s judicial cooperation agency.
+Police officials coordinated their efforts internationally, teaming up with authorities from the Netherlands, Greece, France, Bulgaria, and Germany — all conducting raids orchestrated by Eurojust, the European Union’s judicial cooperation agency.
+These raids have resulted in 23 suspects being arrested so far.

-Some 23 suspects were arrested and reports state that this pirate network is responsible for around €6.5 million (around $7.2 million) of damage to the television streaming market, putting thousands of jobs at risk by taking money away from legitimate television streaming companies such as Amazon which, per The Inquisitr, will soon start filming its $1 billion Lord of the Rings TV show.
+Reports state that the pirate network is responsible for around €6.5 million ($7.2 million) of damage to the television streaming market.
+The service reportedly put thousands of jobs at risk by taking money away from legitimate television streaming companies such as Amazon which, per The Inquisitr, will soon start filming its $1 billion Lord of the Rings TV show.

-Xtream Codes was set up such that subscribers could paid €12 ($13.25) a month and receive television services from Sky Italy, Mediaset and even Netflix, among others, at a price well below the market rate.
+Xtream Codes was set up so that subscribers could pay €12 ($13.25) a month and receive television services from Sky Italy, Mediaset, and even Netflix, among others, at a price well below the market rate.

-The operation resulted in over 200 servers being taken off-line and some 150 PayPal accounts blocked that were suspected to belong to members of the ring.
+The operation resulted in over 200 servers being taken offline and some 150 PayPal accounts suspected to belong to members of the ring getting blocked.

-Eurojust’s representative of Italy, Filippo Spiezia, shared details at a press conference at The Hague on the west coast of the Netherlands.
+Italy’s representative for Eurojust, Filippo Spiezia, shared details at a press conference at The Hague on the west coast of the Netherlands.

 “The damage caused to the broadcast companies, the private sector and public institutions so far is immense…The effects created by this illegal activity include unfair competition, financial loss… and thousands of jobs put in danger.”